 The records in the NE US and New England states are often exquisite.
 Folks who have only searched for people from areas which have had records destroyed, like much of the American South, will be thrilled with the often complete sets of vital records for New England and elsewhere.

 Olive’s marriage record, and then her birth record, led to her parents’ death and marriage records.
 Their names and dates led to the story of the tragic accident.

 What happened next is for the ages to guess.
 But the records show life for Walter and Margaret seemed good.
 A loving couple who worked hard on their farm and clearly had made a success.
 The records show they owned their farm, and they owned this car that Walter lost his life in.
 A lovely life seemed to be in the offing when this terrible wreck occurred in 1921.

 Fast forward to the 1930 census, to the only public records.
 Dear Margaret is a patient in the well known Brattleboro Retreat Home where she remained until she died in 1968.

-Olive is named as the adopted daughter of Frank and Marie Merrill but someone must have shared many stories with her, sometime but this remains a mystery for me now.
-Olive shared a few memories with me over peanut butter fudge, memories that she told about her being told someone else’s memories.
-She treasured this memory of her mother and father and I am glad I took the time to treasure her sweet memory.
+Olive is named as the adopted daughter of Frank and Marie Merrill but someone must have shared many stories with her, because she shared a few memories with me over peanut butter fudge.
+She treasured the memory of her mother and father and I am glad I took the time to treasure her sweet memory.